jybsuper/jybsuper.github.io/_posts/2025-06-29-multiturn_forward_pass.md

 # The Training-Inference Context Mismatch

-Let me recap the issue I highlighted at [the end of the multi-turn tokenization and masking blog](https://jybsuper.github.io/posts/multiturn_tokenization/#next-steps).
-Currently, we face two different chat template patterns during training and inference of reasoning models.
+In my [previous post](https://jybsuper.github.io/posts/multiturn_tokenization/#next-steps), I briefly mentioned this issue.
+Now, let's dive deep into why it matters and how to solve it efficiently.

-Consider a simple conversation with alternating human queries and assistant responses, where each assistant message contains both reasoning and response components:
+Consider a typical multi-turn conversation where each assistant message contains both reasoning (think) and response components:

 **Human Query 1** → **Assistant Message 1** (reasoning + response) → **Human Query 2** → **Assistant Message 2** (reasoning + response) → ...

-During inference, reasoning models' chat templates **remove reasoning content from previous turns** when generating prompts for new turns.
-As illustrated below, each turn only retains the response portion of previous assistant messages while keeping the full reasoning + response for the current turn:
+During inference, reasoning models strip out the reasoning content from previous turns, keeping only the responses.
+The figure below illustrates how each turn's context changes:

 ![Multi-turn Inference Context](/assets/img/posts/multiturn-forward-pass/inference-context.excalidraw.png)